uchicago-dsi/cpl_project/can-summer-2023/README.md

 #### Directory

+**data**: Contains datasets used in the analysis.

-**data**: Contains raw CPL library branch hour and location, circulation, computer session, and visitor datasets pulled directly from the Chicago Open Data Portal, as well as cleaned versions of the datasets.
+- raw: Directory containing CPL library branch hour and location, circulation, computer session, and visitor datasets pulled directly from the Chicago Open Data Portal.
 NOTE: Data is available and current through April 2023.
+Also contains city and census tract boundaries and census demographics exported from Social Explorer.

+- clean: Directory containing cleaned datasets for library branch metrics and locations and census tract demographics.

 **notebooks**: Contains Jupyter notebooks used for the analysis.